neondatabase/website/content/guides/react-fastapi-rag-portfolio.md

     - `openai` : The OpenAI API client for generating embeddings and chatbot responses
     - `pgvector` : A Python client for working with pgvector in PostgreSQL

-5. Create the project structure
+5. Create the project structure.

-    Now, create the following directory structure to organize your project files:
+    Create the following directory structure to organize your project files:

     ```md
     portfolio_backend